-A secondary thermocouple is attached near the center of the heating chamber between the chamber and the outside panel.
-The sensor is attached to the PLC controller and software modifications allow the user to monitor the cabinet temperature, which can show possible cabinet fan failure, or blocked air inlets or exits.
+A dedicated thermocouple is attached near the center of the heating chamber between the chamber and the upper panel.
+The sensor is attached to the PLC controller and software is configured allow the user to monitor the cabinet temperature and alarm when temperature exceeds a user defined limit.
+The cabinet thermocouple can act as an additional safeguard against furnace overheating and can show possible cabinet fan failure, or blocked air inlets or exits.

-3.4.4 Circuit Breaker (Option □)
+3.4.5 Circuit Breaker (Option □)